influxdata/telegraf/plugins/processors/filter/README.md

 # Filter Processor Plugin

-The filter processor plugin does nothing to metrics.
-Instead it can be used to apply the global configuration options after other processing.
-Global config options like tagpass, fieldpass, and others are applied before a processor, aggregator, or output.
-As such a user might want to apply these after doing processing, but before an output or another processor.
+The filter processor plugin allows to specify a set of rules for metrics with the ability to _keep_ or _drop_ those metrics.
+It does _not_ change the metric.
+As such a user might want to apply this processor to remove metrics from the processing/output stream.
+__NOTE:__ The filtering is _not_ output specific, but fill apply to the metrics processed by this processor.

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->